CortexIntelligentAutomation/docs/content/en/docs/2026.3/Reference/Concepts/working-with/files-and-folders/what-are-files-and-folders.md

 ---
 title: "What are Files and Folders?"
 linkTitle: "What are Files and Folders?"
-description: "How flows work with files and folders on the execution server, including paths, common operations, encodings, environment variables, and best practices."
+description: "How flows work with files and folders, including paths, common operations, encodings, environment variables, and best practices."
 weight: 1
 ---